Crime & Military

 Terrorism recent history

-In fifteen years, from the 9/11 attacks against the World Trade Center to those in Paris in November 2015, dramatic and deadly strikes have been targeting Western countries like never before and have changed the face of the world.
+In 15 years, from the 9/11 attacks against the World Trade Center to those in Paris in November 2015, dramatic and deadly strikes have been targeting Western countries like never before and have changed the face of the world.
 In between these two major events, the aggressions and victims kept piling up.

 How and why did we go from a terrorist group like Al Qaeda to an even crazier and bloodthirsty one like ISIS?
 Who are these terrorists?
 What is radical Islam?
 Why do they target our democracies?